centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 ## Data processing tab

-* **Check Freshness**: active check performed by the engine when a determined threshold of time has elapsed since the last [passive check](../../monitoring/passive-monitoring/enable-snmp-traps.md) of the object.
+* **Check Freshness**: active check performed by the engine when the amount of time determined in the **Freshness Threshold** has elapsed since the last [passive check](../../monitoring/passive-monitoring/enable-snmp-traps.md) of the object.
 * **Freshness Threshold**: expressed in seconds.
 If, during this period, no host status change request (passive command) is received, the active check command is executed.
 A threshold will be determined automatically if the field is left blank and the check is enabled.
 * **Flap Detection Enabled**: enable or disable the detection [flapping](../../alerts-notifications/notif-flapping.md) in the statuses (status value changing too often in a given period).